The “Invention” of Needle-lace in East Tyrol?

 Among the 15th century textiles from Lengberg Castle, salvaged in 2008 during reconstruction, are fragments of various shirts (Fig. 1, bottom left and right) made of linen and linen lining (Fig. 1, top left) of former woolen clothes.
 Now, for the first time, the larger fragments can be displayed in their wearing method by using dress forms.
 The two dress forms were provided to the research project “Mittelalterliche Textilien von Schloss Lengberg, Osttirol” and the Arbeitsgruppe für Bekleidung und textile Techniken (ABT, Work Group for Apparel and textile Techniques), Institute of Archaeology, Department of Medieval and Modern Archaeology, University of Innsbruck, by the tailor´s-shop Maß-Moden-Mauracher, Jenbach.

-Fig 1: Fragment of a linen lining of a formerly blue wool dress (top left and Middle). - Linen shirt with partly preserved left sleeve (right). - Sleeveless linen shirt or blouse with pleating at the shoulder (below left).
+Fig 1: Fragment of a linen lining of a formerly blue wool dress (left). - Linen shirt with partly preserved left sleeve (right).

 Some of the fragments of linen clothes are additionally decorated at the seams with finger-loop braided laces (Fig. 2, 1).
 These laces were either sewn directly onto the edge of the hem or connected to the linen fabric with simple needle-lace, sewn with linen ply-yarn, in between (Fig. 2).
 In the case of the shirt fragment (Fig. 1, right) which has parts of the left sleeve preserved, the needle lace served as decoration on the neck décolletage.
 Unfortunately here the finger-loop-lace is missing (Fig. 2, 4a and 4b).